drhelius/foundry-workshop/challenge01/readme.md

     ```

 1. Review the existing code, which retrieves the application configuration settings and loads data from *data.txt* to be analyzed.
 The rest of the file includes comments where you'll add the necessary code to implement your data analysis agent.
-1. Find the comment **Add references** and add the following code to import the classes you'll need to build an Azure AI agent that uses the built-in code interpreter tool:
+1. Find the comment **Add references** and add the following code to import the classes you'll need to build an Microsoft Foundry agent that uses the built-in code interpreter tool:

     ```python
     # Add references